1860s: The Civil War in I.T.

 Colonel William Weer was appointed to command several white and two “Indian Regiments” along with supporting artillery.
 Pike was so annoyed at this point he refused to even lead the Confederate opposition, although Weer would face sporadic resistance along the way, especially from Cherokee forces led by Stand Watie.

 They got as far as Locust Grove, about halfway between modern Tulsa and the Arkansas border.
-There they defeated some Missouri rebels and captured their supplies, but decided to wait for their own supply train to catch up as well.
+There they defeated some Missouri rebels and captured their stuff but decided to wait for their own supply train to catch up as well.
 (It’s not like an army can forage its way through Oklahoma – if the land were that rich, we’d never have sent the Indians here.)

 His second-in-command arrested him and took over, ordering a withdrawal of the white troops but leaving the Amerindians behind without orders.
 Had the Confederates been in a position to take advantage of this, it could have shifted the balance of power in I.T. back in their favor.
 But they weren’t, so it didn’t.
 Those locals who’d been “resettled” were nevertheless nervous about the withdrawal and complete lack of a Union strategy, and most began heading to Kansas yet again, where they spent another winter in refugee camps, suffering from cold, hunger, and disease.